Instead of storing …

 Music production has been a keen hobby of mine for a long time.
-Whether it’s been whistling a random song, creating a four channel 8-bit .mod on my Amiga 500 in the late eighties, or as I do nowadays, fire up my DAW on my iMac just to play around – literally.
+Whether it’s been whistling a random song, creating a four channel 8-bit .mod on my Amiga 500 in the late eighties, or as I do nowadays, fire up Reason on my iMac just to play around – literally.
 Again, music and especially the creation of music has always been just a hobby, something to do when bored, or inspired, or just … something else.
-Since my focus of my various interests/hobbies tend to jump around from time to time, I can’t say that the creation process has been a steady flow of completed songs.
+Since my focus of my various interests/hobbies tend to jump around from time to time, I can’t say that the creation process has resulted in a steady flow of completed songs.

 Hopefully, this website will act as some sort of foundation for my small creations.

 The title of my daytime job is Art Director/UX-designer, meaning I help clients with various design related products & services.
 At my occasional spare time I have the option to be creative in other areas, one being music production.

 I have no formal training in the music area (apart from a couple of years in school playing the guitar), so everything is self taught through either trial and error or reading up on a specific manual/tutorial.

 What I think sparked my interest in creating music was when I discovered Protracker on the Amiga 500 back in the late eighties, where I suddenly was able to add 8-bit samples in a four channel tracker and then have the combination of sounds played back in the shape of a song.
 Good times.

 (Before the Amiga I had a Commodore 64 and actually tried to create music on that machine, but since I didn’t understand anything of the various composition applications that were available, I scrapped the idea of ever creating a song on that machine.)

 Fast forward some ten years to when I got a *cough* borrowed copy of Cubase installed on my Mac.
 That DAW allowed me to use virtual instruments, and suddenly I had the (in theory anyway) ability to create whatever I wanted sound wise.